 - Following the payment, you will receive an acknowledgment on the subsequent screen.
 Find the BSR code and challan serial number on the right side of the challan.
 Safeguard a copy of this tax receipt for future reference.
 The BSR code and challan number will be necessary for your tax return submission.

-The due dates for advance tax payments in India varies depending on the type of taxpayer.
-The due dates for advance tax payments for 2022-2023 are as follows-
+The due dates for advance tax payments in India vary depending on the type of taxpayer.
+The advance tax due dates are as follows-

 Advance Tax Payment Amount | Advance Tax Payment Due Date |